 The notice will advise the individual of the school district's right to exclude the individual from school buildings, school district activities and events and the duration of the exclusion.
 If the individual disobeys the school official or district's order, law enforcement authorities may be contacted and asked to remove the individual.
-If an individual has been notified of exclusion and thereafter tries to enter a school building or attends an sponsored or approved activity, the individual will be advised that his/her attendance will result in prosecution.
+If an individual has been notified of exclusion and thereafter tries to enter a school building or attends a sponsored or approved activity, the individual will be advised that his/her attendance will result in prosecution.
 The school district may obtain a court order for permanent exclusion the school building or from future school sponsored or approved activities.

-Legal Reference: Iowa C Code §§ 279.8; 716.7 (2009).
-Cross Reference: 205.2 504 802.6 903 Board Member Liability Student Activities Vandalism Public Participation in the School District Approved 08/08/94 Reviewed 05/14/18 Revised 07/11/11
+Legal Reference: Iowa Code §§ 279.8; 716.7 (2009).

+- 205.2 Board Member Liability504 Student Activities - 802.6 Vandalism - 903 Public Participation in the School District